 Article XIII-B of the California Constitution and Chapter 1205, Statutes of 1980, require each community college to compute its annual appropriation limit.
 Each limit is adjusted annually for changes in price index, population and, if applicable, other factors.
 Title 5 section 58303 indicates the district's adopted budget shall also include the appropriations limit and the total annual appropriations subject to limitations.
 Government Code, section 7908(c) requires each community college district to report to the Chancellor of the California Community Colleges and to the Director of the Department of Finance at least annually its appropriation limit, appropriations subject to limit, state aid apportionments, subventions included within property tax proceeds and amounts excluded from the appropriations subject to limit.
-Report this information in the Annual Financial and Budget Report (CCFS-311), Part 2 General Fund Supplemental Data.
+This information is reported to the Chancellor's Office as part of the Annual Financial and Budget Report (CCFS- 311).